 |Points are awarded for :

-Relevant Academic Achievement: Points allocated for qualifications (based on their ICT subject content) may change from time to time, as proposed by the IITPSA Membership Committee and approved by the Executive Council.
+Relevant Academic Achievement: Points allocated for qualifications (based on their ICT subject content) and relevant ICT related certifications may change from time to time, as proposed by the IITPSA Membership Committee and approved by the Institute.
 In cases where multiple qualifications are offered (for example, a B Degree and subsequent Honours) only the higher degree will be considered (see Note 3 below).

 |Relevant Professional Experience: One point per month for relevant professional experience (i.e. ICT related).
 Relevant professional experience should reflect a path of progressive career growth, either in terms of a broadening of experience and responsibility, or by demonstrating an increased depth of knowledge in a particular technical field (or fields).
 Candidates must provide details of the positions held together with start-finish dates (month-year).